KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/race_short_charismatic.md

 This race is naturally likeable and pleasing to be around.
-Recruiting spies is cheaper, they gain a +20% bonus to spying.
-Recruiting leaders is also cheaper, with reduced maintenance cost.
+Per turn cost for leaders is reduced by 50%, you may recruit one more leader than normal and your trade/research/tribute pacts are 10% more effective.